ideawu/ssdb-docs/src/config.md

 		output: stdout

+### Logrotate and cleanup

+Log files will be cut into 1000MB size files, the names are in the form of: `log.txt.20150723-230422`.

+__The rotated files will not be deleted automatically, you need to write a crontab script to deleted unused files yourself.__

 ## Memory Usage

 A ssdb-server may temporarily(only last for short time) consume up to this many memory(in MB):